Ease Of Use

-The Stash platform offers three monthly subscription plans.
+The Stash platform offers 2 monthly subscription plans.

 Each one of the Stash plans offers the same basic features plus some added features for the Stash accounts.
 The Stash monthly fees can be deducted from your Stash banking* account balance.

-Stasher’s get access to a personal investment account, a Stash bank account and Visa Debit Card by Green Dot Bank, and Stock-Back® and a $1k life insurance policy on the Beginner plan.
+Stasher’s get access to a personal investment account, a Stash banking account* and Stock-Back® Card*, and Stock-Back® rewards** and a $1k life insurance policy****.

-You get all the features of the Beginner plan plus access to Advice about growing your personal finances and the Stash Smart Portfolios and Retirement Portfolio.
+You also get access to Advice about growing your personal finances and the Stash Smart Portfolios and Retirement Portfolio.

 The Advice for Stash comes from an SEC registered investment adviser, which can help you with growing your portfolio.

-The third plan is the Stash+ plan which costs $9 a month.
+The second plan is the Stash+ plan which costs $9 a month.

 With this plan, you get everything in the Stash Growth plan plus Advice for family finances and Stash+ Market Insights, 2 Kids Portfolios (custodial accounts), Banking* access (2x stock with the Stock-Back Card***), and a $10k life insurance policy***.